aaaaalbert/project-ideas/worked-example.md

 This will run on multiple computers the world over.

 ### Advertise service
-Seattle Testbed's (qv) way to let programs announce data under arbitrary keys, and look up all of the announced data using that key.
+Seattle Testbed's (qv) way to let programs publicly announce data under arbitrary keys, and look up all of the announced data using that key.

 ### Seattle Testbed